 If you want to help us in this task, your gifts are, of course, much appreciated.
 But faithful brothers and sisters in arms are far more desirable than donations.
 Give if you feel called.
 But wherever you are and wherever we are—in a gym, in a body shop, in a field or in a sanctuary—stand shoulder to shoulder with us, laboring to fulfill the gospel mission given to us all so long ago.

 We wanted to raise most of the money for this sanctuary locally, before embarking on a national campaign.
 And that is now the case.
-Our local congregation has already raised in cash and pledges 77% of the funds needed to green light this sanctuary project.
+Our local congregation has already raised in cash and pledges the majority of the funds needed.
 That number will only be going up, and so we are now in a position to invite support from you, our brothers and sisters in arms on a national and international level—perhaps even intergalactic.

 From one part of the body to another, God bless you and keep you and yours as we all labor together.